 When there is no confirmed TV episodes data for upcoming episodes (air date, title, synopsis), it is best to wait until the press releases or TV listing info are released before creating the new episodes.
 It is also better to add the cast and crew info from a press release rather than user-contributed databases.

-Content moderators may try to contact you using the support forums or via email.
-Please listen to their advices and make changes to your edits when necessary.
+Content moderators may try to contact you using the support forums or our private message system.
+Please listen to their advice and make changes to your edits when necessary.

 We know editing non-English content can sometimes be a little confusing.
 Here are a few quick tips and reminders to help you navigate the database.